ito-org/STRICT/README.md

   * Solution to The Question before would be made ineffective.
 - Further analysis of privacy leakage from plaintext DB
 - BLE has a range of up to 10 Meters, can we get useful distance information and log it for each PID of a contact?
   * Yes, if the transmit power and antenna impedance are known.
+Our sources say its possible to send messages up to 400m most times up to 50m [citation needed] but we got information that the values recieved by bluetooth ranging vary a lot based on indoors/outdoors and the amount of water(aka human body) between sender and receiver. further tests required.
 - How long should the PID be?
 - What type/size of regions should be used?